 Upon completion of the in-account SSL certificate activation, your EV SSL certificate request will be sent to the Certificate Authority.

 Shortly after activation, you will receive an order acknowledgment email.

 In all validation correspondence with the Certificate Authority, you’ll need to quote your CA order number.
 To find this, click on the certificate ID and scroll down the page to “CA Order #”.
 The order acknowledgment email will include your CA order number as well.

 Initial EV SSL certificate request processing time is 48 hours, during which the Certificate Authority (CA) attempts to find your company information in the mentioned source.
 If they fail to find it, the CA will send an email to the person assigned as Admin contact for this SSL certificate request (these contacts are assigned at the last step of certificate activation).
 Please mind that 10 business days is a normal time frame for EV certificate issuance.

-In all communication with Comodo Certificate Authority, please quote your CA order #.
+In all communication with Comodo (now Sectigo) Certificate Authority, please quote your CA order #.